Pedro-Alvestegui/BESS-2024-24/Assignment 3.md

             ```
              processing.run("gdal:clipvectorbypolygon", {'INPUT':'C:\\Users\\localuser\\Documents\\Assignment_3_Final\\Eliomys_quercinus_occurrence.points.gpkg|layername=eliomys_quercinus_points','MASK':'C:/Users/localuser/Documents/GIS data/prov_cyl_recintos.gpkg|layername=prov_cyl_recintos','OPTIONS':'','OUTPUT':'TEMPORARY_OUTPUT'})
             ```
-    8. At the end I will have the distributions of the microorganisms in Castilla y Leon
+    8. At the end I will have the distributions of the micro-mammals in Castilla y Leon

 c.
 Expected Outcome
-* The expected outcome of this analysis is to show the microorganisms that live in Castilla y Leon along with the common vole.
+* The expected outcome of this analysis is to show the micro-mammals that live in Castilla y Leon along with the common vole.
 It is a safe assumption to believe that we will see many of the chosen animals living in the same areas, but one can also assume that there will be couple of animals that do not.
-When doing this, the outcome that we ended up achieving is that almost all of the microorganisms chosen are found in the region except for two which are the Mus spretus and the Rattus norvegicus.
+When doing this, the outcome that we ended up achieving is that almost all of the micro-mammals chosen are found in the region except for two which are the Mus spretus and the Rattus norvegicus.
 Even though we found information about those two living in Spain, there are no current records of them living in Castilla y Leon, or at least not recorded ones as seen on the map.

 2.
   a.
 Purpose
-  * For my second spatial analysis the plan is to create buffers of all the microorganisms in relation to the common vole.
+  * For my second spatial analysis the plan is to create buffers of all the micro-mammals in relation to the common vole.
 By having buffers with radius that go according to each and one of their home ranges which vary according to the species we are able to see if their habitat range overlaps with the living range of the common vole.
 Knowing these information helps on see analyze if the proposed solution to tackle the plague will have an impact on the habitat or the non-target animals.
 Through this information we will now know which areas have higher diversity population and apply the solution according to the possible impact it might have on other organisms.

   b.
 Tools & Workflows